Renan-Luiz/Numerical-Methods/README.md

    "2" to use implicit euler.
    "3" to use Crank-Nicolson method.
 * Type:
+   "a" to get the numerical solution.
+   "b" to get the initial conditions.
+   "c" to get the solution with a point source.
 * Type the number of nodes N and the convergence limite λ if they were needed.

 The heat_equantion.py is intended to predict the heat source by assuming that the temperature distribution is already known.
+This program has the following steps:
+--
+* Run the code
+* Type:
+   "a"
+   "b"
+   "c"
+   "d"